mihirchronicles/code-encyclopedia/README.md

 <details>
   <summary>Single Threaded & Synchronous</summary>

-   Single Threaded: One command at a time.
+   - Single Threaded: One command at a time.
 Javascript behaves in a single threaded manner.

-   Synchronous: One at a time and in order.
+   - Synchronous: One at a time and in order.
 JS is a single threaded synchronous language.
+   - JavaScript is single-threaded or that it is using a callback queue, which means it has a single Call Stack.
+Therefore it can do one thing at a time.
 </details>

 <details>